The Lytham St Annes Art Collection

 of dogs.
 One of these, an oil on canvas painting of beagle hunting dogs penned in a kennel for the winter entitled, Hunting Dogs

-in Kennel, is signed J D Morris Snr N.A., but to date this is the only reference found where he alludes to himself as either Senior,
+is signed J D Morris Snr N.A., but to date this is the only reference found where he alludes to himself as either Senior,

 or as a Northern Artist.